-- Check if you're running the tool in admin mode using Run as administrator option while starting the application.
+- Ensure that you're running the tool in admin mode using the Run as administrator option when starting the application.

-- Check if your PowerShell module path is set correctly using these steps:
+- Ensure that your PowerShell module path is set correctly using these steps:

-- Add this path in PsModulePath user variable:
+- Add this path in the PsModulePath user variable:

-- Move this up and keep at top.
+- Move this up and keep at the top.